Nxu Inc (NXU) Shares Down Despite Recent Market Volatility - News Heater

-Nxu Inc (NASDAQ: NXU) has seen a decline in its stock price by -4.12 in relation to its previous close of 0.03.
-However, the company has experienced a -11.41% decline in its stock price over the last five trading sessions.
+Nxu Inc (NASDAQ: NXU)’s stock price has decreased by -4.10 compared to its previous closing price of 0.03.
+However, the company has seen a -17.35% decrease in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-10-19 that Nxu (NASDAQ: NXU ) stock is on the move Thursday despite a lack of news from the battery cell manufacturing company.
 Nxu hasn’t put out any press releases that explain today’s rally.

 Is It Worth Investing in Nxu Inc (NASDAQ: NXU) Right Now?